-1436/37 - IB Spanish Ab Initio - year 1 and 2

-The Spanish language ab initio course is intended for students with minimal or no prior studies in Spanish.
+This course builds on the linguistic and cultural knowledge previously gained in Arabic I, allowing students to broaden their foundation of the Arabic language within cultural contexts.
+They will continue improving their reading, listening, speaking, and writing Arabic by expanding their vocabulary and learning more complex structures.
+Students acquire a deeper familiarity with Arabic language and culture to engage with Arabic-speakers at an intermediate level 1442/43 - IB Arabic Ab Initio - year 1 and 2 Core Course: 2 Credits The Arabic language ab initio course is intended for students with minimal or no prior studies in Arabic.
 This is a language course designed to provide students with the necessary skills and intercultural understanding to enable them to communicate successfully in an environment where the language studied is spoken.
 This process encourages the learner to go beyond the confines of the classroom, expanding an awareness of the world and fostering respect for cultural diversity.
 The course uses a balanced approach to learning that is both teacher and learner-centered.
 The teacher is best placed to evaluate the needs of the students and is expected to encourage both independent and collaborative learning.
-This modern language course develops the student's linguistic abilities through the acquisition of receptive, productive and interactive skills.
+This modern language course aims to develop the students' linguistic abilities through the acquisition of receptive, productive, and interactive skills.